Police looking into TOC article on parliamentary replies about Singaporeans allegedly serving in IDF

 This is the 25th correction direction that has been issued to Mr Xu and TOC, MHA noted.

-"The public is encouraged to be discerning when engaging with information published on TOC’s and Heidoh’s platforms," the government said on its Factually website on Mar 26.
+"The public is encouraged to be discerning when engaging with information published on TOC and Heidoh’s platforms," the government said on its Factually website on Mar 26.

 A check by CNA showed that by Thursday afternoon, TOC had added the correction notice to the article on its website, along with its Facebook and Instagram pages.